New Survey Reveals Americans’ Misconceptions

-About the Study
+About the Surveys

-America’s Mental Health COVID-19 Pulse Study was conducted by The Harris Poll on behalf of Cohen Veterans Network and included 2,026 American adults aged 18 or older who participated in an online survey between March 30 – April 1, 2020.
+The America’s Mental Health COVID-19 Pulse Survey was conducted by The Harris Poll on behalf of Cohen Veterans Network and included 2,026 American adults aged 18 or older who participated in an online survey between March 30 – April 1, 2020.
 Results were weighted to Census targets for education, age/gender, race/ethnicity, region, household income, and propensity to be online were adjusted where necessary to bring them in line with their actual proportions in the population.

 – National Veterans Crisis Hotline: (800) 273-8255, push 1

 – National Domestic Violence: (800) 799-SAFE (7233)